 - Pickups include chemical, radioactive and biohazardous waste.

-- Waste shall be properly labeled and sealed PRIOR to pickup.
+- Waste containers shall be free from spills, properly labeled, and sealed PRIOR to the pickup.

 What containers does Risk Management and Safety provide?